-Although Taylor Russell was set up as the lead, it was Logan Miller who I found to be the standout cast member as the group, while the rest of the group did good jobs with the material they were given, it was especially nice to see Deborah Ann Woll being given something meatier after her role in Daredevil.
+Although Taylor Russell was set up as the lead, it was Logan Miller who I found to be the standout cast member of the group, while the rest of the group did good jobs with the material they were given, it was especially nice to see Deborah Ann Woll being given something meatier after her role in Daredevil.

 From the opening scene of a character being stuck in a room with the walls closing in around him, Director Adam Robitel a good job building up the tension and suspense as the danger increases, giving each room a unique and interesting feel, going from a claustrophobic atmosphere one minute to a feat of falling the next.

-When it comes to the twist ending, although it was something we have seen before in other films and is clearly a set up for sequels, it didn’t seem too far fetched and I feel it was done well enough that you’re prepared to suspend disbelief.
+When it comes to the twist ending, although it was something we have seen before in other films and is clearly a setup for sequels, it didn’t seem too far-fetched and I feel it was done well enough that you’re prepared to suspend disbelief.

 Overall, Escape Room is a good action horror film.
 The cast was great.
 The script and plot separate this film from the others in this emerging sub-genre.
-The ending may well be the weakest link in the movie, but it doesn’t take away from the film too much to stop you enjoying the film and even re-watching it in time the inevitable follow-ups.
+The ending may well be the weakest link in the movie, but it doesn’t take away from the film too much to stop you from enjoying the film and even re-watching it in time for the inevitable follow-ups.